kacpertopol/cam_board/README.md

 Generate markdown from source code files.
-In conjunction with *pandoc* this is useful tool to create lecture notes and presentations.
+In conjunction with *pandoc* this is a useful tool to create lecture notes and presentations.

 Examples of annotation are available in: